Sign In / Sign Out

 Prospective students with spring 2019 as their first college semester who are interested in fall 2019 Lower Division enrollment, please refer to the information and deadlines posted for freshman students.

-An ASURITE ID and password are required to begin a Barrett admissions application.
-These items are provided by the university once an ASU Application is submitted.
-The ASU application for spring 2019 or fall 2019 enrollment consideration is now available.
+An ASURITE ID and password are required to begin a Barrett Admissions Application.
+These items are provided by the university once an ASU Application has been submitted.